AlexandreAbraham/frontiers2013/reviews.rst

 ......

 There is a difference here between image pixels and brain voxels.
-One pixel is higlighted and, in fact, four voxels are highlighted in the brain representations.
+One pixel is highlighted and, in fact, four voxels are highlighted in the brain representations.
 This has been detailed in the corresponding caption and the related text.